Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 Which Should You Choose?

 Choose Revelo when you're building out full-time engineering headcount and this person will be an embedded part of your team for the foreseeable future: in your standups, on your codebase, involved in architecture decisions, building institutional knowledge.
 That's the model Revelo is designed for, and the PEO infrastructure is what makes it structurally sound.
-If your decisions get reviewed by legal or finance, Revelo's setup holds up in those conversations.
-It's also the right call when you need senior-level engineers at depth, across multiple hires, not a single contractor for one sprint.
+It's also the right call when you need senior-level engineers at depth, across multiple hires, rather than a single contractor for one sprint.

 Choose CloudDevs when you need a vetted contractor for a bounded engagement, the work fits a legitimate 1099 structure (defined scope, variable hours, no full integration into your core team), and you want flexibility to step back from the engagement when the project wraps.
 It's better suited to early-stage companies and smaller teams working on defined projects with a clear end date.